Benjamin-Dobell/nvidia-update/README.md

 ```
 Usage: sudo ./nvidia-update.sh [--force|-f] [revision]

-If revision is not supplied, the latest whitelisted driver will be downloaded.
 ```

+If `revision` is not supplied, the latest non-blacklisted driver will be used.

-`-f`/`--force` will allow you to reinstall a revision that is already installed.
+`--force`/`-f` will allow you to reinstall a revision that is already installed.